 Minor bleeding can often be treated using a medication called tranexamic acid, which encourages the blood to clot and stop the bleeding.
 Radiotherapy can also be highly effective in controlling bleeding caused by cancer.

 Major bleeding may be treated temporarily by vaginal packing (using gauze to stem the bleeding) and later by surgery, radiotherapy or by cutting off blood supply to the cervix.

 A fistula is an uncommon but distressing complication that occurs in around 1 in 50 cases of advanced cervical cancer.

 A fistula is an abnormal channel that develops between two sections of the body.
 In most cases involving cervical cancer, the fistula develops between the bladder and the vagina.
 This can lead to a persistent discharge of fluid from the vagina.
-Sometimes a fistula develops between the vagina and rectum.
+A fistula can sometimes develop between the vagina and rectum.

 In such cases, treatment often involves using medication, creams and lotions to reduce the amount of discharge and protect the vagina and surrounding tissue from damage and irritation.

 Another uncommon, but distressing, complication of advanced cervical cancer is an unpleasant-smelling discharge from your vagina.